hollowdoor/jumble/README.md

 ```
     name        It's optional, but it is used.

     main        The main html file.
-The fields can be used instead:
+These fields can be used instead:
                 start, launch_path, start_url.

     minify      Minify output.
 Optional defaulting to true.